Understanding Net Working Capital

 Entrepreneurs considering a sale or purchase of a business often ask how assets and liabilities carried on the company’s balance sheet -- including cash, accounts receivable, inventory, security deposits, trade payables, unearned revenue and more -- are incorporated into the sale.

-After all, the balance sheet is in constant flux, driven by the sales cycle.
+After all, many companies carry significant amounts on their balance sheet, and the line items are in constant flux, driven by the sales cycle.
+How do you capture the value of inventory in a sale?
 If AR shoots up before a sale, if inventory is unusually low, or if the seller takes in deposits before a sale for work to be provided after the sale, what is the impact on the transaction?

 The answers to these and other questions stemming from the balance sheet are all usually negotiated in an asset sale via the “net working capital adjustment.”